 The paper sets out a collaborative approach for teaching technology subjects.
 It Illustrates the benefits of this approach over the single academic owning a particular subject.
 The paper presents preliminary findings from interviews with academics in a newly combined Faculty of Engineering and Information Technology.
 It concludes by pointing the way to the future of htis funded research project.

-Aubrey, TA & Aboura, K 2008, 'Bandwidth Utilisation for volume-to-volume UWB MIMO Communications', Proceedings of 3rd International Symposium on Wireless Pervasive Computing (ISWPC 2008), International Symposium on Wireless Pervasive Computing, IEEE, Santorini, Greece, pp. 88-92.View/Download from: UTS OPUS or Publisher's site
+Aubrey, TA & Aboura, K 2008, 'Bandwidth Utilisation for volume-to-volume UWB MIMO Communications', Proceedings of 3rd International Symposium on Wireless Pervasive Computing (ISWPC 2008), International Symposium on Wireless Pervasive Computing, IEEE, Santorini, Greece, pp. 88-92.View/Download from: Publisher's site

 Previous studies have investigated communications between regions of space and have considered the effect of antenna volume in determining the theoretical capacity of multiple-input multiple-output (MIMO) communications systems.
 In this paper the effects of antenna 1volume on available bandwidth for MIMO systems is considered.
 It is demonstrated that while higher order modal connections can be established even for small antennas that a fundamental limitation on bandwidth exists.
 This limitation becomes important for ultra-wide band (UWB) communications systems.

-Smith, DB & Aubrey, TA 2003, 'Generalised space-time modelling of the MIMO channel applied to analysing and optimising transmit antenna configurations', Proceedings of IEEE International Conference on Communications, IEEE International Conference on Communications, IEEE, Alaska, USA, pp. 1978-1982.View/Download from: UTS OPUS or Publisher's site
+Smith, DB & Aubrey, TA 2003, 'Generalised space-time modelling of the MIMO channel applied to analysing and optimising transmit antenna configurations', Proceedings of IEEE International Conference on Communications, IEEE International Conference on Communications, IEEE, Alaska, USA, pp. 1978-1982.View/Download from: Publisher's site

 For the purposes of macroscopic system design a space-time Rayleigh fading multiple-input multiple-output (MIMO) radio channel is modelled for an arbitrary transmit antenna configuration of three to six transmit antennas.
 A traditional ring of scatterers model is use to generate the space-time cross correlations and thence flat fading channel distortions.
 A general trend is demonstrated for a specific non-coherent modulation scheme where the optimality of different transmission frame lengths can be related to the well known autocorrelation functions; based on this trend two frame lengths are chosen for MIMO channel analysis.
 Several beneficial arbitrary transmit antenna configurations are obtained from this analysis using some typical arbitrary configurations, and some initial optimisation using a genetic algorithm, from which further possible optimisation is proposed.